JonathanGrossman/python_basics/06_numbers.md

 ## Arithmetic Operations

 In Python, you can work with numbers similar to how you would on a calculator.
-One thing that makes math with Python easier is that you don't have to learn special "Python math" because Python follows the same order of operations as algebra.
+Python comes with several built-in arithematic operators.
+Those operators allow you to do basic algebra, like add, subtract, multiply, and divide.
 Here are examples of the common basic math operations in Python.

 - Add ( `+` )
 - Subtract (`-` )